Terms and Conditions for the Supply of Services

 10.4 All Website Support and Maintenance Services shall be provided on an off-site basis (such as over the telephone or by e-mail) from the Supplier’s office.

 10.5 Where the Customer has not purchased Website Support and Maintenance Services and the Customer’s Website is maliciously attacked, defaced, or similar detriment, the Customer can request the Supplier to restore the Website to full working order and secure it on the Customer’s behalf for a charge, to be agreed by the parties.
 Should the Customer refuse to allow the Supplier to restore the Website, the Supplier shall suspend the site until such time as the Customer has paid the charge and the Supplier has been instructed to restore the Website.
+The Supplier shall not be liable to the Customer for any loss or damage arising out of the suspension of the Website in accordance with this clause 10.5.

 11. Charges and payment